mohitsorde/jsosrm/README.md

 }
 ```

 where **errParam** is the full path to the expected key in input.
-But there might be a case where a key needs to be optional, but must strictly pass all the validations and go through transformations if provided in input.
+But there might be a case where a key needs to be optional, yet must strictly pass all the validations and go through transformations when present in input.
 For such keys, specify _optional_ as true in the schema.

 ```js
 // schemas/UserSchema.js